Softcatala/nmt-models/README.md

 For more information about training see the [TRAINING](TRAINING.md) document.

-The corpus used to train this models are available here: https://github.com/Softcatala/parallel-catalan-corpus/
+The corpus used to train these models are available here: https://github.com/Softcatala/parallel-catalan-corpus/

 # Models